correia55/PollMeBot/README.md

 Settings can be combined together, using dash (-) followed by all the desired settings.

 If the poll options are supposed to be the weekdays, a shortcut can be used by adding *-weekly* (or *-weekly_pt* for the portuguese version).
+The parameter after this is assumed to be the starting day and ending day for the options, separated by comma (,).
+If the parameter contains only one number, the ending day will be sunday after the starting day.
+If no number is provided, the starting day will be today.

 **Note:** the number of active polls per server is limited to 10.
 Creating a new poll when the limit has been reached will result in the deactivation of the oldest poll.
 To prevent this, close inactive polls manually (check **Close Poll** or **Remove Poll**).